gahan-corporation/wyatt/doc/source/howtos/website.rst

 Generating HTML in Python isn't very pleasant.

 The usual solution is templates_, pseudo-documents with placeholders and display logic.
-Odoo allows any Python templating system, but provides its own :ref:`QWeb <reference/qweb>` templating system which integrates with other features.
+Gerp allows any Python templating system, but provides its own :ref:`QWeb <reference/qweb>` templating system which integrates with other features.